Investigations

 Default Priority and Status

 On the Config tab, you can designate a default priority and status for new investigations.
-Hovering to the left of the edit button on any priority or status will reveal a Set Default button.
+Hovering to the left of the Edit button on any priority or status will reveal a Set Default button.
 Clicking this button will designate that priority or status as the default option when creating a new investigation.

 Create a New Investigation